NatashaHull/express_validation_middleware/README.md

 ## Target

-The target defaults to req.body, but can point to any object on the request with data.
+The target defaults to req.params, but can point to any object on the request with data.

 ## Validation types
 The currently defined validation types are `presence`, `in`, `between`, and `custom`.
 Any other key in the validation params will be ignored.